angular/angular/aio/content/guide/lazy-loading-ngmodules.md

   <img src="generated/images/guide/lazy-loading-ngmodules/three-buttons.png" width="300" alt="three buttons in the browser">
 </div>

-These buttons work, because the CLI automatically added the routes to the feature modules to the `routes` array in `app.module.ts`.
+These buttons work, because the CLI automatically added the routes to the feature modules to the `routes` array in `app-routing.module.ts`.

 {@a config-routes}